 Many different treatments can help if your cancer has spread to bone, commonly called bone metastasis.
 Treatment cannot cure bone metastasis.
-But it can relieve pain, help prevent complications, and improve your functioning and quality of life.
+But it can relieve pain, help prevent complications, and improve your quality of life.

 Doctors use two types of treatments for metastatic cancer in the bones.
 Systemic treatments can reach cancer cells throughout the body.
 Local treatments directly target the cancer in the bone.